tudor-malene/Easygrid/README.md

 Installation
 -----------------------------

-    compile ":easygrid:1.4.0"
+    compile ":easygrid:1.4.2"

-    - For minimum functionality you need: jquery-ui and export plugins.
+    - For minimum functionality you need: jquery-ui and the export plugins.
     - For google visualization you also need: google-visualization

-    You will need to add dependencies to:
-    -  compile('org.mvel:mvel2:2.1.3.Final')
-    -  compile('com.google.visualization:visualization-datasource:1.1.1') {
-            exclude (group: 'commons-logging', name: 'commons-logging')
-            exclude (group: 'commons-lang', name: 'commons-lang')
-        }

-    and the dynamic-controller and jquery-ui plugins

 Overview